mlflow/mlflow-torchserve/examples/IrisClassificationTorchScript/README.md

 ## Running prediction based on deployed model

-For testing iris dataset, we are going to use a sample input tensor placed in `sample.json` file.
-Run the following command to invoke prediction of our sample input
+Run the following command to invoke prediction of our sample input, where input.json is the sample input file and output.json stores the predicted outcome.

 `mlflow deployments predict --name iris_test --target torchserve --input-path sample.json  --output-path output.json`

-The deployed model would predict the type of iris and store the output in `output.json`.